 These collectors are simply metal boxes that have some sort of transparent glazing as a cover on top of a dark-coloured absorber plate.
 The sides and bottom of the collector are usually covered with insulation to minimize heat losses to other parts of the collector.
 Solar radiation passes through the transparent glazing material and hits the absorber plate.
 This plate heats up, transferring the heat to either water or air that is held between the glazing and absorber plate.
 Sometimes these absorber plates are painted with special coatings designed to absorb and retain heat better than traditional black paint.
 These plates are usually made out of metal that is a good conductor - usually copper or aluminum.

-This type of solar collector uses a series of tubes, similar to fluorescent lamps, to heat water for use.
-These tubes are evacuated of all air and have a metal strip which acts as the absorber plate in the center of each tube.
-These tubes use a heat pipe to carry the heat collected from the Sun to the water.
+This type of solar collector uses a series of evacuated tubes to heat water for use.
+These tubes utilize a vacuum, or evacuated space, to capture the suns energy while minimizing the loss of heat to the surroundings.
+They have an inner metal tube which acts as the absorber plate, which is connected to a heat pipe to carry the heat collected from the Sun to the water.
 This heat pipe is essentially a pipe where the fluid contents are under a very particular pressure.
 At this pressure, the "hot" end of the pipe has boiling liquid in it while the "cold" end has condensing vapour.
 This allows for thermal energy to move more efficiently from one end of the pipe to the other.
 Once the heat from the Sun moves from the hot end of the heat pipe to the condensing end, the thermal energy is transported into the water being heated for use.

 These collectors, sometimes known as parabolic troughs, use highly reflective materials to collect and concentrate the heat energy from solar radiation.
 These collectors are composed of parabolically shaped reflective sections connected into a long trough.
 A pipe that carries water is placed in the center of this trough so that sunlight collected by the reflective material is focused onto the pipe, heating the contents.
-These are very high powered collectors and are thus generally used to generate steam for electricity generation and are not used in residential applications.
-These troughs can be extremely effective in generating heat from the Sun as they can pivot, tracking the Sun in the sky to ensure maximum sunlight collection.
+These are very high powered collectors and are thus generally used to generate steam for Solar thermal power plants and are not used in residential applications.
+These troughs can be extremely effective in generating heat from the Sun, particularly those that can pivot, tracking the Sun in the sky to ensure maximum sunlight collection.

-These collectors are large parabolic dishes composed of some reflective material that focus numerous, parallel beams of light on a single focus.
-Water flows through this focus and is heated in the process.
-The heat from these collectors is used for steam generation or for driving Stirling engines.
+These collectors are large parabolic dishes composed of some reflective material that focus the Sun's energy onto a single point.
+The heat from these collectors is generally used for driving Stirling engines.
 Although very effective at collecting sunlight, they must actively track the Sun across the sky to be of any value.
 These dishes can work alone or be combined into an array to gather even more energy from the Sun.